hollaze/The-Maze/README.md

 - I could have implemented an exit to my labyrinth / EndGame
 - I could have implemented objects
-- I could have implemented enemies (Like Wolfeinstein3D)
+- I could have implemented enemies (Like Wolfeinstein3D) / gun in players hands
 - I could have implemented rain

 And so on, only imagination and skills can make it possible.